Schniz/fnm/docs/nightly.md

 # Working with Node nightly builds

-fnm doesn't give you any shorthands to install nightly builds, but you can do that by simply proviging `--node-dist-mirror` flag.
+fnm doesn't give you any shorthands to install nightly builds, but you can do that by manually passing a "dist mirror" with the `--node-dist-mirror` flag.

 ## Example usage